survivor303/muut/README.md

 # muut
-other things which is good to remember
+other things which is good to remember.